hyperledger/fabric/docs/source/CONTRIBUTING.rst

 .. note:: If the defect is security-related, please follow the Hyperledger
           `security bug reporting process <https://wiki.hyperledger.org/display/HYP/Defect+Response>`__.

-If it has not been previously reported, you may either submit a CR with a well documented commit message describing the defect and the fix, or you may create a new JIRA.
+If it has not been previously reported, you may either submit a PR with a well documented commit message describing the defect and the fix, or you may create a new JIRA.
 Please try to provide sufficient information for someone else to reproduce the